 It is important to stress that communication is not only the simple sharing of information.
-In operative scenarios, secure communication becomes a key issue to ensure that the correct data is transmitted and received by the right nodes, and only among the desired group.
+In operative scenarios, secure communication becomes a key issue to ensure that the correct data are transmitted and received by the right nodes, and only among the desired group.
 The possibility to securely share necessary information may, in fact, determine the success or failure of a mission.
-Listening to private messages, modifying or injecting fake data are all usual threats in communication networks that become even more critical in the context of a distributed cooperation of autonomous agents/nodes for surveillance applications.
-Cooperation for protection may be achieved only when all the components receive the expected data from the legitimate peers.
-Underwater communication introduces peculiarities also as far as network security is concerned.
+Listening to private messages and modifying or injecting fake data are typical threats in communication networks, and they become even more critical in the context of a distributed cooperation of autonomous agents/nodes for surveillance applications.
+Cooperation for protection may be achieved only when all the components receive the expected data from legitimate peers.
+Underwater communication introduces additional peculiarities with regard to network security.
 In contrast to traditional wired networks, an adversary equipped with an acoustic modem can easily eavesdrop as well as modify and insert fake messages.
-Furthermore, the variability in communication performance together with bandwidth and range limitation makes the simple adaptation of traditional security solutions (e.g. digital signatures) practically infeasible.
-In this regard, the approach proposed in this work constraints all the protocols for the protection of the communication at the middleware level of the acoustic network.
+Furthermore, the variability in communication performance together with bandwidth and range limitation make the simple adaptation of traditional security solutions (e.g., digital signatures) practically infeasible.
+In this regard, the approach proposed in this work constrains all the protocols for protection of communication at the middleware level of the acoustic network.
 To the best of our knowledge, the only middleware already available for UANs is Seaware (Marques et al., 2006b).
-Seaware is a publish/subscribe (pub/sub) system that has the advantage of being adaptable to both radio-based and acoustic communications; however, this system directly requires access to the node transmission devices without any intermediate network layers, such as transport or routing, hence reducing network modularity and flexibility.
+Seaware is a publish/subscribe (pub/sub) system that has the advantage of being adaptable to both radiobased and acoustic communications; however, this system requires direct access to the node transmission devices without any intermediate network layers, such as transport or routing, hence reducing network modularity and flexibility.
 Furthermore, it does not include any form of network security.
-In this work we present a different and original design and implementation of a network security system at the middleware level, built on top of the MOOS (Mission Oriented Operating Suite) pub/sub system (Newman, 2012; Benjamin et al., 2009).
+In this work, we present a different and original design and implementation of a network security system at the middleware level, built on top of the MOOS (Mission Oriented Operating Suite) pub/sub system (Benjamin et al., 2009, Newman, 2012).
 We are not aware of any previously published attempt to introduce security mechanisms to underwater networked communications, not even at a theoretical level.